Raymond Chandler: As a writer

 Chandler's only produced original screenplay was The Blue Dahlia (1946).
 He had not written a denouement for the script and, according to producer John Houseman, Chandler concluded he could finish the script only if drunk, with the assistance of round-the-clock secretaries and drivers, which Houseman agreed to.
 The script gained Chandler's second Academy Award nomination for screenplay.

 Chandler collaborated on the screenplay of Alfred Hitchcock's Strangers on a Train (1951), an ironic murder story based on Patricia Highsmith's novel, which he thought implausible.
 Chandler clashed with Hitchcock and they stopped talking after Hitchcock heard Chandler had referred to him as "that fat bastard".
 Hitchcock made a show of throwing Chandler's two draft screenplays into the studio trash can while holding his nose, but Chandler retained the lead screenwriting credit along with Czenzi Ormonde.

 In 1946, the Chandlers moved to La Jolla, an affluent coastal neighborhood of San Diego, California, where Chandler wrote two more Philip Marlowe novels, The Long Goodbye and his last completed work, Playback.
 The latter was derived from an unproduced courtroom drama screenplay he had written for Universal Studios.

 Four chapters of a novel, unfinished at his death, were transformed into a final Philip Marlowe novel, Poodle Springs, by the mystery writer and Chandler admirer Robert B. Parker, in 1989.
 Parker shares the authorship with Chandler.
 Parker subsequently wrote a sequel to The Big Sleep entitled Perchance to Dream, which was salted with quotes from the original novel.
 Chandler's final Marlowe short story, circa 1957, was entitled "The Pencil".
 It later provided the basis of an episode of the HBO miniseries (1983–86), Philip Marlowe, Private Eye, starring Powers Boothe as Marlowe.

 In 2014, "The Princess and the Pedlar" (1917), a previously unknown comic operetta, with libretto by Chandler and music by Julian Pascal, was discovered among the uncatalogued holdings of the Library of Congress.
 The work was never published or produced.
 It has been dismissed by the Raymond Chandler estate as "no more than… a curiosity."
 A small team under the direction of the actor and director Paul Sand is seeking permission to produce the operetta in Los Angeles.

+The University of Oxford preserves some of Chandler's papers in the archives of the Bodleian Library.
+These include correspondence with his publisher, Hamish Hamilton, Ltd.